merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 The two decimal values `--group-colormap` also accepts then say how far from white each ramp starts and stops rather than which fraction of a colormap to use, defaulting to `0.25 1.0`.
 The pale end stops short of white on purpose: standard and overview maps keep white for their own unhighlighted elements, so a ramp reaching it could not be drawn there.
 Anvi'o checks every group's ramp against those reserved colors before writing any file, and says which limits to widen if one collides.

 Since one scale styles every layer's group maps at once, a run whose reaction and compound layers give the same group different colors is refused; pointing both `--reaction-category-colors` and `--compound-category-colors` at a single file is the simplest way to keep them in step.

+##### Counts in bands or on a gradient

+A group's count scale is drawn in discrete bands, one per source in the group, or as a gradient from the lowest count to the highest — the same two choices `--presence-colormap-scheme` gives the `unified` map, under `--group-colormap-scheme`:

+{{ codestart }}
+anvi-draw-kegg-pathways --external-genomes %(external-genomes)s \
+                        --groups-txt %(groups-txt)s \
+                        --group-threshold 0 \
+                        --group-colormap-scheme by_count_continuous \
+                        --draw-individual-files \
+                        --draw-grid \
+                        -o output_dir
+{{ codestop }}

+Which color a count takes is the same either way: it is always sampled at an even fraction of the group's colormap or ramp, so this option changes the colorbar and nothing on the maps themselves. `by_count` needs a distinguishable color for every count, which a group of many sources can exhaust; `by_count_continuous` needs none, since a color on a gradient reads as a position along the range of counts rather than as an exact count, and so works for a group of any size.
+By default the bands are drawn while their colors can be told apart, and the gradient takes over with a warning where they cannot — see [counts on a continuous scale](#counts-on-a-continuous-scale).

+Unlike `--presence-colormap-scheme`, which each layer sets for itself, one scheme covers every layer's group maps, because the reaction and compound layers of a group's map share one set of colors and one colorbar.
+For the same reason the choice is made once for the whole run rather than per group, so that the panels of a grid all carry the same kind of colorbar.
+There is no `by_membership` here: a group's own map counts that group's sources and never shows which of them contain an element.

 Continuing with the comparison of *Enterococcus* species, the `Folate biosynthesis` map from above shows, on the left side, that all *faecalis* genomes have the pathway for molybdenum cofactor (MoCo) biosynthesis, unlike any *faecium* genomes.
 A molybdenum requirement in *faecalis* but not *faecium* is supported by the annotation of a molybdate transporter in all *faecalis* genomes and no *faecium* genomes, as seen in an `ABC transporters` map grid -- in the map of "all" groups, it is the top transporter colored blue in the first column.